 The OOSGG operates within and responds to a dynamic, challenging and contemporary environment.
 It is a small Commonwealth budget-funded statutory agency with its offices located at Government House in Canberra and Admiralty House in Sydney.
-It is not part of the Australian Public Service and employs staff under Section 13 of the Governor-General Act 1974.
+It is not part of the Australian Public Service and employs staff under Section 13 of the Governor-General Act (1974).
 It has a unique role and a broad workforce performing functions that are both typical and atypical (e.g. hospitality and horticulture) of other Commonwealth agencies.
-The OOSGG is a small agency with a modest Departmental budget, declining in real terms, and a growing cost base.
-It is continually looking for ways to become more efficient.
-The OOSGG is not specifically exempt from the application of Government savings and efficiency dividend measures, and must adopt a practical and pragmatic approach to process efficiencies and improvements in the implementation of broader Commonwealth reforms.